Frequently Asked Questions

 Do you host any workshops?

-I plan to hold a virtual flute-making workshop through my website in the spring.
+I also plan to hold a virtual flute-making workshop through my website in the future.
 Sign up for emails if you would like updates!

 Playing tips?

-Pretend you are drinking through a straw, then exhale with your lips on the mouthpiece.
-You don’t need to blow too forcefully, but you may need to adjust your tongue position.
+Pretend you are drinking through a straw, then exhale gently with your lips on the mouthpiece.
+Often I find that people want to blow too forcefully.
+You may also need to adjust your tongue position.
 The most successful tongue position is usually with the tip against the back of your bottom teeth.
 It sounds weird, I know!
 This is easy for people who have played wind instruments, and might take some practice for people who have not.

 Once you’ve made a sound, start with all of the holes covered, and lift them up one at a time, from bottom to top on flute handles.
 The handle essentially changes length depending on how many of the holes you have covered.
 I am working on a couple of instructional videos and should have those posted soon.